Dr. Laurie Santos teaches the most popular course on this at Yale.

 🗒Start a #gratitude list every night.
 People who do this report feeling happier and display greater resilience.

 📅Block time on your 🗓 for #interaction.
 Ask a friend or invite a new connection to ☕️ There are so many intriguing people out there!
 I most recently had coffee with a Instagram friend I’ve interacted with socially for years.
 It was transformational.
 Reach out.
-If someone resonates with you it seems interesting odds are you gave similar interests!
+If someone resonates with you or seems interesting odds are you have similar interests!
+Why not try to make a friend?
+Why are we so afraid of doing this?

 Source: Enrollment/Coursework from The Science of Well-Being by Yale University.